BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 ```

 Second, use `curl` to install Rust.
 The following will install it into
 your current account.
-Choose the "standard installation" when you're
+Choose the "Proceed with standard installation" option when you're
 asked:

 ```